Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

 **Limitations:**
 - Lacks precision in identifying phase boundaries.
-- Fails for some initial states (e.g., paramagnetic), showing instability.
+- Fails for some initial states (like paramagnetic) showing instability.
-- Cannot give confidence like QCNN softmax outputs.
+- Can't give confidence like QCNN softmax outputs.

 ---